Giorgi Antsukhelidze: Torture

+European Court of Human Rights ruling

+On June 23, 2026, the European Court of Human Rights (ECtHR) delivered a ruling against Russia for severe human rights violations during the 2008 conflict.
+The Court found Russia liable for violating the right to life and the prohibition of torture regarding eight Georgian prisoners of war, including Giorgi Antsukhelidze.
+The ECtHR established that Russia exercised "effective control" over South Ossetian forces, meaning Moscow bore responsibility for the systematic torture inflicted on the prisoners.
+Furthermore, the Court ruled that Russia failed to conduct an effective investigation into the deaths of Antsukhelidze and two other servicemen, as well as the torture of five survivors.
+Russia was ordered to pay €65,000 to Antsukhelidze's family and varying damages to other victims.
+However, enforcement remains unclear as Russia passed legislation refusing to honor ECtHR judgments following its 2022 expulsion from the Council of Europe.

 Awards and memory

 On 15 April 2013 President of Georgia Mikheil Saakashvili posthumously awarded Giorgi Antsukhelidze the Order of National Hero.
 Antsukhelidze had earlier been awarded the Order of Vakhtang Gorgasali, 1st Class.
 Antsukhelidze's name was given to a NCO school operated by the Ministry of Defense of Georgia in November 2013.
 He was also honored by President Giorgi Margvelashvili in his inaugural speech in November 2013.